kingfo/as3security/README.md

 * Both named __domains__ and __IP addresses__  are acceptable values.
 * __Subdomains__ are considered different domains

-###### secure

- Specifies whether access is granted only to HTTPS documents from the specified origin (true) or to all documents from the specified origin (false).

-* If secure is not specified in an HTTPS policy file, it defaults to true.
-* Using false in an HTTPS policy file is not recommended because this compromises the security offered by HTTPS

 #####  Matching rule
 * Individual named domains or subdomains must match exactly.